LIANNAKA/Tic-Tac-Toe-vs-Bot/README.md

 Turning your childhood with much more intense gameplay.
 Play and try to beat the AI Bot.

-I am building this game to understand the working of Minmax algorithm using python
+I am building this game to understand the working of Minimax algorithm using python

 READY!
 SET! and WIN!